 A.J.
 Bowen (Sam Turner), Joe Swanberg (Jake Williams), Gene Jones (Father/Charles Anderson Reed), Kentucker Audley (Patrick Carter), Amy Seimetz (Caroline Carter), Talia Dobbins (Savannah), Kate Forbes (Mindy), Donna Biscoe (Wendy), Shirley Jones-Byrd (Lorraine ‘Miss D’ Davis), Lashaun Clay (Robert Evans), Dale Neal (Andre Evans), Kate Lyn Shiel (Sarah White), Christian O’Jore (Pilot)

-A reporter and cameraman from the investigative magazine show ‘Vice’ accompany photographer Patrick Carter as he travels to South America at the request of his sister Caroline who has joined a cult.
-Flying in to the remote location, they are taken to Eden Parish.
-There they film the followers who have built an elaborate compound in the jungle, what they describe as a paradise away from the corrupting influence of civilisation.
+Photographer Patrick Carter travels to South America at the request of his sister Caroline who has joined a cult.
+He is accompanied by a reporter and cameraman from the investigative magazine show ‘Vice’.
+Flying in to the remote location, they are taken to the compound Eden Parish.
+There they film the followers who have built a home in the jungle, what they describe as a paradise away from the corrupting influence of civilisation.
 They are introduced to the group’s charismatic leader who everyone refers to as Father.
 However, when one child slips the group a note begging help, they meet her mother and others who plead to be allowed to leave with them on the flight out.
 This precipitates a horrible sequence of events where Father decides that the entire group must commit mass suicide.

 I characteristically make a point of reading as little as possible about a film before sitting down to watch.
 Based on a synopsis, my expectation The Sacrament was that it was going to be a film about the activities of a sinister cult – the sort of which we get in the horror genre with a great deal of regularity – see films like Servants of Twilight (1991), Bless the Child (2000), Believers (2007), End of the Line (2007) and The Reaping (2007).
+(For a more detailed listing of cults that appear in genre material see Cults).
 In reality, we get a very different film where Ti West has thrown out any association with horror movie cults – in fact, you could easily make the argument that The Sacrament is not even a horror film at all – and made a film closely based on the real-life Jonestown tragedy.